-Many healthcare providers face the challenge of budget constraints, limited resources, and having a lot of priorities.
-With this combination of pressures, streamlining workflows and increasing efficiencies, while also enhancing the quality of care become extremely important to maintain positive patient experiences.
+An efficient patient journey mapping is the key to improving the quality of patient care.
+Many healthcare providers face the challenge of budget constraints, limited resources, and having too many priorities to handle at the same time.
+With this combination of pressure and stress, streamlining workflows and increasing efficiencies, while also enhancing the quality of care become extremely important to maintain a positive patient experience.

-Patient journey mapping is a process that can help care providers to achieve these things.
-In this article, we will dive deep into patient journey mapping, and how it can be beneficial for all stakeholders.
+Patient journey mapping is a process that can help care providers to achieve all these things.
+In this article, we will dive deeper into the benefits of patient journey mapping, and show how it can be useful for all stakeholders.

 Patient journey mapping

-A patient journey is the process that patients go through when they undergo treatment.
+A patient journey is a process that patients go through when they undergo treatment.
 This consists of several stages (pre-, during, and post-visit), where each stage consists of one or more touchpoints.

 What is patient journey mapping?

 Patient journey mapping is a way to visualize and get an overview of patient experience during their entire care journey.
-This allows healthcare providers to reconfigure their approach to the treatment and care, seen from the patients’ point of view.
-Through patient journey mapping, a healthcare provider can identify pain points, potential blind spots, and work on the solutions to these problems.
-Additionally, this also provides an opportunity to find improvements that can be made, as well as discovering opportunities for innovation.
+This allows healthcare providers to reconfigure their approach to the treatment and care, seen from the patient's point of view.
+Through patient journey mapping, a healthcare provider can identify pain points, and potential blind spots, and work on the solutions to these problems.
+Additionally, this also provides an opportunity to find improvements that can be made, as well as discover opportunities for innovation.

 What is the purpose of patient journey mapping?